 Repeat the pattern from row 5 until you reach the desired dimension, in my case 50 cm.

 After you finish the alpine stitch you continue crocheting in rounds:

 Round 1: on the wrong side crochet a round of hdc, in corners crochet 3 hdc in one st;

-Round 2: on the right side crochet the star stitch: ch 3, skip 1 ch and make 2 loops in next 2 chains, make 3 loops in next 3 stitches, yarn over and draw the yarn through all the 6 loops on the hook, ch 1; * make a loop through the eye formed by the ch, a loop through the back of the last loop of the previous star and 3 loops in the next 3 stitches, yarn over and draw the yarn through all the 6 loops on the hook, ch 1*; repeat *-*, and in the last stitch you made the last loop at the star make a hdc.
+Round 2: on the right side crochet the star stitch: ch 3, skip 1 ch and make 2 loops in the next 2 chains, make 3 loops in the next 3 stitches, yarn over and draw the yarn through all the 6 loops on the hook, ch 1; * make a loop through the eye formed by the ch, a loop through the back of the last loop of the previous star and 3 loops in the next 3 stitches, yarn over and draw the yarn through all the 6 loops on the hook, ch 1*; repeat *-*, and in the last stitch you made the last loop at the star make a hdc.

 Round 3: on the wrong side crochet hdc, in corners crochet 3 hdc in one st;

 End off yarn, leave a long tail for seaming.